 1979 – In Toronto, the Gay Liberation Union establishes the first gay self-defense course in Canada.
-The program grew out of increasing anti-gay violence on streets.
-Now 34 years later New York City is offering self defense courses to the LGBT community due to the high spike in anti-LGBT violence in the once gay-safe city.
+The program grew out of increasing anti-gay violence on the streets.
+Now 34 years later New York City is offering self-defense courses to the LGBT community due to the high spike in anti-LGBT violence in the once gay-safe city.

 1997 – “I am not in the closet.
 I am not coming out of the closet.
 I am not gay.”
 So said Oprah Winfrey, star of the U.S.’ top-rated TV talk show, in a prepared statement.
 Winfrey’s guest role in the coming out episode of the ABC sitcom “Ellen,” and host role in the public coming out process of its star Ellen DeGeneres, combined with a rumor started by gossip columnist Liz Smith about the impending coming out of a very much bigger star — nay, “role model to millions” — had led to so many questions that Winfrey felt she had to respond.
 The jury is still out on the statement.